Plan a Coffee Shop Budget

 Check out this article from Fresh Cup Magazine for some ideas.

 Always be conservative with your income projections and generous with your expenses.
-Have enough cash on-hand to meet your initial capital expenses and your operating costs for no less than one year.
+Have enough cash to meet your initial capital expenses and operating costs for no less than one year.
 This will improve your chances of success during the formative stages of the business.
-Any less time and your brand may not have the opportunity it needs to establish itself in the community.
+If you have any less time, your brand may not have the opportunity it needs to establish itself in the community.

-Prepare yourself with enough capital to run the business for 12 to 18 months before a coffee shop will realize a steady and predictable flow of business.
-During that time, time you will need to self-finance some portion of operating costs.
+Prepare yourself with enough capital to run the business for 12 to 18 months before a coffee shop will realize a steady and predictable business flow.
+During that time, you will need to self-finance some operating costs.

-If you determine that your available funds are below what is needed to succeed, find another source of funding or quit while you are ahead.
-Starting an under-capitalized business greatly increases the chances that business will fail.
+If you determine that your available funds are below what is needed to succeed, find another funding source or quit while you are ahead.
+Starting an under-capitalized business increases the chances that the business will fail.

-There is a chance that you will get lucky but remember that this is an investment, not a gamble.
-Smart entrepreneurs knows how to manage risk versus reward.
+There is a chance that you will get lucky, but remember that this is an investment, not a gamble.
+Savvy entrepreneurs know how to manage risk versus reward.
 Plan your budget carefully.